**The Illinois Rental Payment Program is now open for landlords only.

 - Proof of immigration status (or social security number) is not required

 The application will be a joint application from the housing provider and the tenant.
 We strongly encourage you to communicate with each other and begin preparing your materials.
-We look forward to launching the program in the near future.
+To apply, please visit the application site at https://ilrpp.ihda.org.

 Please find links to the ILRPP FAQ below.